Exabyte-io/documentation/docs/workflows/templating/overview.md

 ## [User Interface Components](ui.md)

-The [User Interface components](ui.md) which are pertinent to setting templating options, for generalizing and automating the generation of input scripts during the [Design stage of a new Workflow](../../workflow-designer/overview.md), are reviewed [in this page](../../workflow-designer/unit-editor/input-templates.md).
+The [User Interface components](ui.md) which are pertinent to setting templating options, for the generation of input scripts during the [Design stage of a new Workflow](../../workflow-designer/overview.md), are reviewed [in this page](../../workflow-designer/unit-editor/input-templates.md).

 ## [Tutorials](../../tutorials/templating/overview.md)